open-feature/php-sdk-contrib/hooks/OpenTelemetry/README.md

 ### Autoloading

-For version of PHP 8 and higher, this package supports Composer autoloading.
+This package supports Composer autoloading.
 Thus, simply installing the package is all you need in order to immediately get started with OpenTracing for OpenFeature!
+Examples are provided that showcase the simple setup as well.
+Check out the Usage section for more info.

 ### OpenTelemetry Package Status